dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/3_Integration.md

 : If $X \subseteq A \union B$, then $\int_X f \leq \int_A f + \int_{A^c} f$ with equality iff $X = A\disjoint B$.

 Lemma (Unif.
 Cts.
-L1 Functions Decay Rapidly)
+L1 Functions Vanish at Infinity)
 : If $f \in L^1$ and $f$ is uniformly continuous, then $f(x) \converges{\abs{x}\to\infty}\to 0$.

 > Doesn't hold for general $L^1$ functions, take any train of triangles with height 1 and summable areas.